 This two-year Higher Diploma programme is designed for registered nurses and is offered in partnership with the Coombe Women's Hospital and the National Maternity Hospital.
-Classes commence twice a year.
-Academic work takes place at the university and at the hospitals.
-Limited supernumerary clinical work takes place at the hospitals and, in addition, students are employed at the hospitals for the two-year duration of the programme.
-Graduates are prepared to assume professional responsibility for the primary care of mothers and their babies during normal pregnancy and labour and the postnatal period.
+Academic work takes place at the university and at the Schools of Midwifery attached to the hospitals.
+Limited supernumerary clinical work takes place within the hospitals.
+In addition, students are employed at the hospitals for the two-year duration of the programme.
+Graduates are prepared to assume professional responsibility for the primary care of mothers and their babies during normal pregnancy, labour and the postnatal period.